RafalManka/ScrollCalendar/README.md

 scrollcalendar:disabledBackgroundColor="@android:color/transparent"
 scrollcalendar:disabledTextColor="@android:color/darker_gray"
 ```
-* CalendarDay.TODAY - for expressing current day
+* CalendarDay.TODAY - for expressing current date
 ```
 scrollcalendar:currentDayBackground="@drawable/scrollcalendar_circle_outline"
 scrollcalendar:currentDayTextColor="@android:color/darker_gray"
 ```
 * CalendarDay.UNAVAILABLE - when day is not available take, or invalid.
-By default this state is expressed by strikethrough.
 ```
 scrollcalendar:unavailableBackground="@drawable/scrollcalendar_strikethrough"
 scrollcalendar:unavailableTextColor="@android:color/darker_gray"
 ```
 * CalendarDay.SELECTED - When a day is selected.
-By default it's a ble
-circle with white text.
 In order to display ranges properly you need
 to set Beginning, middle and end drawables according to your style.
 Proper drawables will be used automatically when two or more selected
 dates are placed next to each other.